AdguardTeam/AdguardKnowledgeBase/pages/02.general/09.license-key/docs.en.md

 <a id="account-functions"></a>
 ## What functions are available in Adguard Account?

-When you enter the Adguard [personal account](https://adguard.com/en/login.html) you will see the list of your license keys and their current status:
+When you enter the AdGuard [personal account](https://adguard.com/en/login.html) you will see the list of your license keys and their current status:

 ![](https://images.adguard.com/public.php?service=files&amp;t=b0cfdc25634114c2b153b921bd4b6304&amp;download)

 If the license key is activated on one or more computers you will see the list of these computers under the license key.
 License key can be activated on a limited number of computers, before using it again you will have to unbind it from one of the computers.

-To unbind the license key from computer just click the “Unbind” button as it’s showed on this picture:
+To unbind the license key from computer just click the “Reset” button as it’s showed on this picture:

 ![](https://images.adguard.com/public.php?service=files&amp;t=2d66527cf14f09ba4417312accf57b52&amp;download)